hershagustin/hershagustin/README.md

 - 💼 Currently working as a Web Designer & SEO Specialist

-- 🌱 Passionate about continuous learning through hackathons, tech workshops, and volunteer work as a Web Content Coordinator with AiLA, a non-profit and volunteer-led organization
+- 🌱 Passionate about continuous learning through hackathons, tech workshops, and volunteer work as a Web Content Coordinator with AiLA, a volunteer-led non-profit organization

 - 💌 Got a project idea?
 Let’s build something together.
 Open to freelance work and collaborations.— shoot me an email! **hershagustin@gmail.com**